 Massages are a great way to release stress, work out kinks in your body, and relax.
 But according to the American Massage Therapy Association, most people get professional massages for

 health and pain management — after all, massages with a professional masseuse can help with injury recovery and migraines.
 Still, 43% of customers get them for relaxation and stress management.
 Wouldn’t it be great if your partner could give them, too?
 (And vice versa, obviously.)
+According to experts, knowing how to give your partner a great massage can do wonders for your relationship.

 "Massage is a great way to build intimacy and trust in a relationship as well as build a stronger bond," says